cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 Welcome to CS444/CS544, Data Visualization.
 In this course, you will learn how, and why, to create data visualizations.

-Pay attention to this document: it serves as the syllabus for the course.
+Pay attention to this document: *it serves as the syllabus for the course*.

-Good data visualization involves a unique mix of human psychology, mathematics, and computer science.
-This makes our subject uniquely challenging: sometimes the physiology of our eyes stands in way of applying some beautiful result from computer science.
-Sometimes it's the other way around: something deep about the math in the data will help guide the design process and let us make a beautiful, informative, and true picture.
+Good data visualization requires a mix of perceptual psychology, mathematics, and computer science.
+This makes our subject uniquely challenging: sometimes the way our eyes work stands in way of applying some beautiful result from computer science.
+Sometimes it's the other way around: something deep about the math in the data will help guide the design process and let us make a picture that is beautiful, informative, and truthful.

 The content of the course is split roughly in three distinct aspects: mechanics, principles, and techniques.